Hi gang, Dr. Eeks here.

 Dr. Burgo: It helps to think of narcissism as occurring along a spectrum of severity, rather than as a discrete entity that corresponds to Narcissistic Personality Disorder.
 The extreme narcissist is incapable of authentic love and concern, but many other people with milder narcissistic features to their personalities can feel love under certain conditions.
 I’ve seen people able to feel a limited kind of love for their spouse or children but who demonstrate no empathy for anyone else.
 The love is often fairly “selfish,” with a focus more on what the narcissist needs rather than on concern for the other, but it is a kind of love all the same.

-Dr. Eeks: We live in the Age of Facebook.
-Are all those people ( including myself) who post pictures of ourselves or frequent updates, narcissists? ( What if we take the picture down after we don’t get a certain number of “likes” — guilty of this! lol :))
+Dr. Eeks: We live in the Age of Social Media.
+Are all those people ( including myself) who post pictures of ourselves or frequent updates, narcissists?

 Dr. Burgo: Posting on Facebook and tweeting aren’t necessarily narcissistic when they enable us to connect with and share ourselves with those we care about.
 But the more we try to skew status updates and tweets to make ourselves look good, asking for admiration (lots of “likes”) — especially when we take little interest in what anyone else may post — the more narcissistic it becomes.

-Dr. Eeks: In general, are social media tools like Facebook, Twitter and Youtube fueling narcissism?
+Dr. Eeks: In general, are social media tools like Facebook, Instagram, Twitter and Youtube fueling narcissism?

 Dr. Eeks: There are some incredibly “self-important” individuals in powerful job positions.
 The movie American Psycho comes to mind.
 Wouldn’t then narcissism, or at least narcissistic traits, be beneficial in that sense?
 In helping us achieve great success?